panicoding/laravel-suspicious-logins/README.md

 php artisan suspicious-logins:lookup {ip}
 ```

 Prune any logins older than 30 days.
-We advise you add this to a daily schedule.
+We automatically add this to your daily schedule.
 ```bash
 php artisan suspicious-logins:prune
 ```